 The cliché about divorce is that it must be an extended battle between two bitter spouses.
 Fortunately, this cliché has little basis in truth.
 Many spouses complete their divorces quickly, relatively amicably, and with minimum expense.

 Ontario offers two forms of uncontested divorce for couples who agree on matters related to their property and children.
 Although the parties to an uncontested divorce usually do not have to appear in court, seeking professional legal advice is still important.

-An Ottawa uncontested divorce lawyer could advise a spouse about the legal requirements for divorce, protect their rights, and ensure the couple’s separation agreement adheres to legal standards.
+Our Ottawa uncontested divorce lawyers could advise a spouse about the legal requirements for divorce, protect their rights, and ensure the couple’s separation agreement adheres to legal standards.
 Working with an experienced legal professional such as Paul Riley helps a couple avoid mistakes that could delay or complicate an uncontested divorce.

 The Divorce Act, s.
 8(2), offers only three ways for spouses to prove the breakdown of their marriage: adultery, cruelty, and separation for at least one year.
 Proving adultery or cruelty requires the innocent spouse to present evidence of their partner’s misconduct, which would only occur in a contested divorce setting.
 If the couple wishes to obtain an uncontested divorce, they must live separately for at least one year before applying for a divorce.

 Living separately does not necessarily mean separate households.
 If economic or other factors prevent a couple from maintaining two residences, they could establish their separation by showing they:

 Any or all of these factors could be persuasive.
 An uncontested divorce lawyer in Ottawa could help a spouse who continues to occupy premises with their husband or wife compile proof that the couple is separated.